 It is not a case of the receptionists being nosey!

-The reception staff are members of the practice team and it has been agreed they should ask patients 'why they need to be seen'.
+The reception staff are members of the practice team and it has been agreed by the GPs that they should ask patients 'why they need to be seen'.

 Reception staff are trained to ask certain questions in order to ensure that you receive:

 - From the most appropriate health care professional,